How To Change date Of Birth in NADRA CNIC

 Ss.
 9 & 5(3)—National Database and Registration Authority (NIC) Rule 2002, R.13—Constitution of Pakistan, Art.
 199—Constitutional petition—correction on National Identity Card issued by NADRA—

-Petitioner had sought correction on his national identity card on the ground that the name of his father had been incorrectly entered.
-NADRA (respondent) refused to make the necessary correction on the ground that for a change in the father’s name; a court order was necessary.
+The petitioner had sought correction on his national identity card on the ground that the name of his father had been incorrectly entered.
+NADRA (respondent) refused to make the necessary correction because for a change in the father’s name; a court order was necessary.

 NADRA, to support such contention, relied on its Registration Policy and Standard Operating Procedures (SOPs).